-The Art of Tinkering Show is happening at the Exploratorium June 18 – September 5th!
-We hope that you'll be able to visit in person, but one of the things we value about tinkering is that it can happen in all different places and spaces.
-No matter where in the world you are right now, you're invited to create along with us all summer long as we share ideas, invitations, and projects.
-We'll continue to update this page with ways to join in.
-Check out our latest invitation to tinker and use the hashtag #ArtOfTinkering to share what you try, from your works in progress or pie-in-the-sky ideas.
+The Art of Tinkering Show took place at the Exploratorium from June 18 – September 5, 2022!
+We hope that you were able to visit in person, but one of the things we value about tinkering is that it can happen in all different places and spaces.
+We invited makers and tinkerers from all over the world to create along with us all summer long as we shared ideas, invitations, and projects related to the show.
+Even though the show isn't happening right now, you can still take a look at the invitations below and use the hashtag #ArtOfTinkering to share what you try, from works in progress to pie-in-the-sky ideas.

 We're tinkering with weird and wonderful rollers!
 To join in, start by finding things that roll in interesting ways.
 Make a gentle ramp by putting books under table legs or a piece of cardboard.
 Take your explorations further by making your own rollers with materials like washers, feathers, and foam to explore how you can create different types of movements.
 Check out #RampsAndRollers for more ideas and share yours with #ArtOfTinkering!

 What do you see in a shadow?
 In the same way that we sometimes see recognizable shapes and forms in cloud formations, in this activity you're invited to use your imagination and drawing tools to share what you see in shadows.
 Inspired by artist Vincent Bal, this activity becomes much more fun when you can see how other people interpret the same shadow in different ways.
 So share what you try with the hashtag #ArtOfTinkering!